 However, if you cannot travel to a tantra school, there are online groups you can join, such as Tantra Unlimited.
 You can also deepen your knowledge of Tantra through independent study.
 Here are 10 excellent books for learning more about authentic Tantra and Kundalini.

 Kundalini Tantra/2012 Re-print/ 2013 Golden Jubilee editionSee latest price

 Kundalini Tantra by Indian guru Sri Swami Satyananda Saraswati is one of the most well-known and renowned books about Tantra.
 Initially written in 1969, Kundalini Tantra has been reprinted seventeen times and translated into many languages.

 This 2012 reprint presents a systematic and pragmatic approach to awakening kundalini energy in a very in-depth and detailed way.
 Along with tantra meditation, Satyananda Saraswati details other tantra practices.

 Satyananda Saraswati breaks down a lot of misconceptions that some of the newer gurus are responsible for creating.
-He reveals the real sexual aspect of Tantra, how sexual energy can be used for kundalini awakening, and the dangers of using it in the wrong way.
+He reveals the real intimate aspect of Tantra, how intimate energy can be used for kundalini awakening, and the dangers of using it in the wrong way.